-- 26. Energy efficiency and energy savings contribute concurrently to the main objectives of the European energy policy.
-The European Council therefore welcomes the Commission's Action Plan on energy efficiency and calls for priority measures to be taken rapidly. - 27.
+- 36. The Union will work to ensure long-term security of energy supply through: - improved cooperation with major producer, transit and consumer countries, - the realisation of an inter-connected, transparent and non-discriminatory internal energy market, - the development of cooperation to meet emergencies, in particular in the case of disruption of supply, - the extension of its internal energy market principles to neighbouring countries, in particular on the basis of the Energy Community of South Eastern Europe and the European Neighbourhood Policy. - 37.
+Energy efficiency and energy savings contribute concurrently to the main objectives of the European energy policy.
+The European Council therefore welcomes the Commission's Action Plan on energy efficiency and calls for priority measures to be taken rapidly. - 38.
 The European Council endorses the setting up of a network of energy security correspondents early 2007.
 This will be an important tool for collecting and processing existing geopolitical and energy related information.
-It will also provide an early warning tool to support the Union's overall strategy with the aim of ensuring the security of energy supply. - 28.
+It will also provide an early warning tool to support the Union's overall strategy with the aim of ensuring the security of energy supply. - 39.
 The Spring 2007 European Council is due to adopt a prioritised Action Plan as part of an overall Energy Policy for Europe.
 The external aspects of energy security will be included within the Action Plan.
 The European Council looks forward to the imminent presentation by the Commission of its Strategic Energy Review as part of the preparations for the adoption of that Plan.
-European energy policy will be discussed by the European Council on a regular basis in the future. - 29.
+European energy policy will be discussed by the European Council on a regular basis in the future. - 40.
 Given the urgent need for energy investments in the coming years, the upcoming Spring European Council will discuss an integrated approach for a secure, environmentally friendly and competitive energy policy.
 This would demonstrate the European Union's leadership in integrating climate change objectives into other sectoral policies and measures.